batteries-included/batteries-included/static/src/content/technical_design/nix.md

 ### Update Mix Dependencies

-Elixir is the only langugage that we can't rely 100% on the language dependency resolution.
+Elixir is the only language that we can't rely 100% on the language dependency resolution.
 Elixir's `mix deps.get` reaches out to the network and isn't determinitic; so we have to specify the expected hash value of all dependencies to nix.